drshahizan/learn-github/exercise/cwenghowe/ci.md

 ## Course Overview

-This course offers an in-depth study of No-SQL (Not Only SQL) databases and their applications in the world of Data Engineering.
-Designed specifically for undergraduate students pursuing a Bachelor's degree in Computer Science with a specialization in Data Engineering, the course will explore various No-SQL systems and their use in managing, storing, and retrieving data.
+This course offers an in-depth study of No-SQL (Not Only SQL) databases, tailored for undergraduate students pursuing a Bachelor's degree in Computer Science specializing in Data Engineering.

 ### Course Code